-Los Angeles might be famous for an impressive amount of road traffic, but cars aren’t the only way to get around the city.
+Driving in L.A. can really open the city up, but you can get to know the real LA by using its public transport networks.
 LA has one of the fastest growing systems in the country, with rail and bus links throughout the city, there are plenty of ways to travel that don’t involve sitting in a car for hours at a time!
 Here’s a run-down of LA’s public transport networks, so next time you’re in LA, exploring will be a breeze.

 The first Metro Rail line began running in 1990 with several new lines added in the intervening decades.
 As of 2016 there were over 90 stations serving downtown LA and surrounding suburbs.

 LA’s Metro Rail offers two subway lines, the Red Line and the Purple Line.

 - Red Line – Starting at Union Station and finishing in North Hollywood, the Red Line will take you to Grand Park, Grand Central Market, the Hollywood Walk of Fame, Hollywood & Highland, and Universal Studios.

 - Purple Line – The Purple Line shares stops with the Red Line from Union Station to Wiltshire/Vermont, before separating and heading into Koreatown.

 The Metro Rail also offers a light rail that stays above the ground for its majority, with four lines: Blue, Green, Gold, and Expo.

 - Blue Line – LA’s first Metro line to be built, the Blue Line begins in Downtown LA and heads south towards Long Beach.

 - Green Line – The Green Line starts out in Norwalk and ends at Redondo Beach, taking you close to LAX on its way – but you’ll need a shuttle bus to get to the airport itself.